 We can challenge people and yet still tap into our better selves.
 When we challenge people with humour and generosity (rather than with silence, anger or violence) it enables us to rise above their negativity and avoid replicating their negative behaviours.
 It creates a bridge to reduce the gaps between us and gives hope for a better way of being, that leads to a better world.

 Thank you once again for reading these posts.
-Tune in next time for a discussion of how we can rise above the negative people in our lives by staying in touch with our inner song birds.
+Tune in next time for Article 9 and a discussion of how we can rise above the negative people in our lives by staying in touch with our inner song birds.